top of page

 Higher flows coming soon

-A Section: The Midge hatch begins in the mornings around 10am.
-The BWO's start showing up around noon with the main hatch starting around 2pm.
+A Section: The BWO's start showing up around noon with the main hatch starting around 2pm.
 Don't be afraid to throw ants, beetles, crickets or cicadas on dry dropper rigs.

-B Section: The Midge hatch begins in the mornings around 10am on upper B. The BWO's start showing up around noon with the main hatch starting around 2pm.
+B Section: The BWO's start showing up around 1pm with the main hatch starting around 2pm.
 Don't be afraid to throw ants, beetles, crickets or cicadas.

 Dry Flies